frankraDIUM/Amazon-Deforestation-Monitoring-Sub-Region-Analysis-Rondonia-Hotspot-/README.md

 ## Conclusion

 This project showcases a **scalable, reproducible, and visually intuitive workflow** for monitoring deforestation using open satellite data and modern web mapping tools.
-It bridges cloud-based geospatial analysis with public-facing visualization and is suitable for **academic, professional, and portfolio applications**.

-Just say the word.